nagur/Github-Actions-Demo/README.md

 # Github-Actions-Demo
-### Section 4,5,6 will be moved to different project called Docker-CICD
+### Section 4,5,6 are moved to different project called Docker-CICD